pareshios/Player/README.md

 ```

 ### Custom Attributes
-RevenueCat support custom attribute which becomes very usefull in some scenario to mark a customer or identifing a customer specific tags.
+RevenueCat support custom attribute which becomes very useful in some scenario to mark a customer or identify a customer-specific tag.

 ```swift
 Purchases.shared.attribution.setAttributes(["isRetainedUser": "True"])